-The symptoms that accompany eyelid edema are many, including eye irritation, obstruction of vision due to swelling and redness and inflammation of the eyelid , as well as the conjunctiva.
+The symptoms accompanying eyelid edema include eye irritation, obstruction of vision due to swelling and redness, and inflammation of the eyelid and the conjunctiva.

-Excessive production of water or tears in the eyes can also cause eyelid edema.
-The dryness of the eye and pain in the eyes can also be an accompanying symptom.
+Excessive water production or tears in the eyes can also cause eyelid edema.
+The dryness of the eye and pain in the eyes can also be accompanying symptoms.

 The upper eyelid maintains moisture on the surface of the eyes and evades the lesions of this sensitive organ.